Seed Germination STEM Project for Kids

 • Ask: “Did more seeds sprout today than yesterday?”

-• At the end, divide the total number of sprouted seeds by the number of days you tracked to find a simple average
+• For older children, divide the total number of sprouted seeds by the number of days you tracked to find a simple average

 Example: If children tracked sprouted seeds for 4 days and saw 1 sprout, then 3, then 5, then 7, they can add those numbers together and divide by 4 to find the average number of sprouted seeds seen during the tracking period.